Deep-MI/FastSurfer/Docker/README.md

 ##### Fastsurfer Flags:
 * The `--fs_license` points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.

-Note, that the paths following `--fs_license`, `--t1`, and `--sd` are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.
+Note, that the paths following `--fs_license` and `--sd` are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.

-A directory with the name as specified in `--sid` (here subjectX) will be created in the output directory.
-So in this example output will be written to /home/user/my_fastsurfer_analysis/subjectX/ .
-Make sure the output directory is empty, to avoid overwriting existing files.
+A directory with the name as specified in `--sid` (here subjectX) needs to exist with the orig.mgz, mask.mgz, segmentation etc in the output directory.
+In this example surface module output will be written to /home/user/my_fastsurfer_analysis/subjectX/ .

 All other flags are identical to the ones explained on the main page [README](../README.md).

-### Example 7: Experimental Built for AMD GPUs
+### Example 6: Experimental Built for AMD GPUs

 Here we build an experimental image to test performance when running on AMD GPUs.
 Note that you need a supported OS and Kernel version and supported GPU for the RocM to work correctly.
 You need to install the Kernel drivers into your host machine kernel (amdgpu-install --usecase=dkms) for the amd docker to work.
 For this follow: